 A study of female barn owls found that almost all of their pre-laying weight gain was due to water accumulation.
 The owls accumulated fat primarily in their brood patches, causing them to increase in size.
 We’re not just imagining a female eagle’s larger brood patch and slightly bigger appearance.
 She has gained water weight and shifted fat to her brood patch in preparation for egg-laying and incubation.

 Step four: The isthmus!
 Length of stay: ~3 hours (T – 39.5 hours)

 Next, the ovum moves into the isthmus, where it is coated with a third layer of albumen and develops two membranes to protect it from bacterial contamination and keep water from escaping too quickly.
 The inner and outer shell membranes will eventually be separated by a third membrane that develops in the first three of four days of an embryonic eagle’s life.

 The chorioallantoic membrane, aka CAM, is a highly vascularized structure similar in some ways to a placental cord.
 It sits between the inner and outer shell membranes and exchanges gas and transports calcium from the eggshell to the developing embryo.
-The CAM will not develop unless the egg is fertilized and the inner and outer shell membranes will be less effective at stopping bacterial contamination and preventing water loss.
+The CAM will not develop unless the egg is fertilized.
+An unfertilized egg’s inner and outer shell membranes are less effective at stopping bacterial contamination and preventing water loss.

 Step five: The shell gland!

 The ova is beginning to resemble an egg!
 Wrapped snugly in its jacket of albumen and shell membranes, it moves into the shell gland or uterus, where it will remain for roughly 39 hours.
 Water and minerals are pumped into the developing egg and a hard calcareous shell is formed around it.